 - changes in the way things taste or loss of taste

-- symptoms of hyperkalaemia (high levels of potassium in your body) such as irregular heartbeat, nervousness, numbness or tingling of the hands, feet or lips, weakness or heaviness of the legs.
+- symptoms of hyperkalaemia (high levels of potassium in your body) such as confusion, irregular heartbeat, nervousness, numbness or tingling of the hands, feet or lips, shortness of breath or difficulty breathing, weakness or heaviness of the legs.

 These are the more common side effects of the medicine.